tsamsonov/grwat/README.md

 <img src="https://raw.githubusercontent.com/tsamsonov/grwat/master/vignettes/grwat_logo.svg" align="right" alt="" width="150" />

-Welcome to __`grwat`__, an R package for the automatic hydrograph separation and hydrological time series analysis. __`grwat`__ provides various filters to separate baseflow and quickflow.
+Welcome to __`grwat`__, an R package for the automatic hydrograph separation and daily hydrological time series analysis. __`grwat`__ provides various filters to separate baseflow and quickflow.
 Implements advanced separation technique which involves meteorological data to reveal genetic components of the runoff: ground, rain, thaw and spring (seasonal thaw).
 High-performance `C++17` computation, annually aggregated variables, statistical testing and numerous [ggplot](https://ggplot2.tidyverse.org)-based functions for informative plotting.

+> __Important note:__ The current state of the package should be considered _experimental_.
+Convenience of __`grwat`__ data model and processing workflow should be tested by package users and may change in near future.
+Feel free to submit bugs and suggestions on improvement of the package to the [GitHub issues](https://github.com/tsamsonov/grwat/issues).

 ## Installing from CRAN